kmdmnak/rollup-plugin-shopify-liquid-script/README.md

 In this example:

 - The assets will be output to the `"assets"` directory.
-- The Liquid templates will be generated in the `"sections"` directory.
+- The Liquid templates will be generated in the `"snippets"` directory.
 - The output format is set to `'system'` to ensure compatibility with SystemJS.
 - The `manualChunks` option is used to separate `@stencil/core` into its own chunk.